Bartlesville Radio » News » Washington Co. Free Fair Thursday Events

 Other attractions this week at the Free Fair include everything from the farm olympics, a hot dog eating contest, a Saturday Night Dance and some old-fashioned homemade ice cream and dessert.

-Listen for our live broadcasts Thursday and Friday on KWON AM 1400/FM 93.3 and FM 95.1 brought to you by Arvest Bank, Mid America Farm and Ranch, Union State Bank and Nowata Ranch Supply.
+Listen for our live broadcasts Thursday and Friday on KWON AM 1400/FM 93.3 and FM 95.1 brought to you by Arvest Bank, Mid America Farm and Ranch, Union State Bank, Nowata Ranch Supply, Roman's Outdoor Power, Bartnet IP, Totel CSI, Triangle Serum and American Heritage Beff Company.

 « Back to News